TadaoYamaoka/HearthstoneAICompetition/README.md

 [Affero GPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) or any later version.

 ### Community
-SabberStone is being developed by darkfriend77 (darkfriend@swissonline.ch)
+SabberStone is being developed by darkfriend77 (darkfriend@swissonline.ch) and rnilva
 * SabberStone on [Discord](https://discord.gg/my9WTwK) .. come and talk with us!
 * SabberStone on [Reddit](https://redd.it/5p0ar8)
 * SabberStone is a [HearthSim](http://hearthsim.info) project!